sdress/dojo-survey-w-validation/README.md

 # dojo-survey-w-validation
-Adding validation to dojo-survey project
+Adding validation to dojo-survey Flask app project

+Project for:
+-continuing practice working with databases
+-learning how to validate user input
+-practice using flash messages